 I wanted the absolute biggest spiders for the cheapest amount of money.
 These are largest I could find anywhere- they are almost 7.5 feet if you were to stretch each leg out end to end!
 The body isn’t huge, and I contemplated making that bigger with black faux fur and something attached underneath.
 Again, too much work (see a theme here?).

 I included all the materials off Amazon, for all you slackers like me. 😉

 - Giant Halloween Spiders (I ordered 5)

 - Zip Ties

 - Hot Glue Gun (Basically my 5th child!
 I have been using this gun for 10 years at least.
 I am not crafty these days but with kids I get so much use out of this.
 Mine is super reliable because it is heavy duty.
 These glue sticks are the ones I use that fit inside.)

 Just looking at this giant Halloween spider makes me get chills.
-Sounds corny, but I can just imagine it coming alive!
+Yuck.
+I can just imagine it coming alive!

 The arms have bendable metal inside, which is great for attaching!
 I was able to hang one up outside my garage windows by bending his legs over my shutter hinges.
 That worked out well, but I needed something sturdy for the other spiders that would cling to the brick and siding of our house.

 How I Attached The Giant Halloween Spiders To My House